Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Introduction

 Contradicting the one-dimensional simulation approach, experiments revealed that during evaporation of salt-water droplets, which closely resembles saliva, the salt is not homogeneously distributed \cite{Gregson}.
 Instead, evaporation enriches the surface with solutes, thereby competing against internal diffusion.
 Due to surface enrichment, a droplet effloresces at its surface faster than a perfectly mixed droplet.
-Once the droplet effloresces at the surface, a solid layer forms that prevents further shrinking.
+Once the droplet effloresces at the surface, a solid layer forms that prevent further shrinking.
 In that case, the resulting particle is larger than predicted by assuming homogeneity \cite{Rezaei}.
-Several experiments reported voids inside particles produced by drying sodium-chloride droplets \cite{Sievers, Walton}, and other mixtures \cite{Vicente, Lucas}.

-Also, an increase in ambient temperature leads to a decrease in the particles' bulk solid concentration, further corroborating inflated hollow particles' formation.